ruby-processing/propane/_posts/2016-10-30-welcome-to-propane.md

 ### Alternative ###

-[JRubyArt][JRubyArt] is more similar to ruby-processing, requires a vanilla processing install.
+If you are familiar with the original ruby-processing (deprecasted since January 2017) you may prefer to use [JRubyArt][JRubyArt] instead.
+However like ruby-processing it depends on a vanilla processing install (currently and for foreseable future, this is the only option for Windows users).

 ### Installing ###

 Propane-2.0.6 is a configuration free version of processing-3.2.3 (in a ruby environment) [Propane][propane] the full version is currently just MacOS / Linux.
 But Java2D mode should work on Windows.
 To install gem:-
 {% highlight bash %}
-jgem install propane # or belt and braces jruby -S gem install propane
+jgem install propane # or alternatively jruby -S gem install propane
 {% endhighlight %}
 Post install:-